-Submission of Letter's of Intent (New Process in 2023)
+Submission of Letter's of Intent

-FightMND will only accept Letter's of Intent submitted via the Fluxx Grant Management System, which can be accessed at the following link https://fightmnd.fluxx.io.
+FightMND will only accept Letter's of Intent submitted via the Fluxx Grant Management System, which can be accessed at the following link https:// ghtmnd. uxx.io.

 All administrative information and Letter's of Intent, as outlined below, are to be entered into the application forms in Fluxx.
 Resources are available to help you with this new submission procedure.